 - Brighton is wealthy and Jewish/Happyologist, more so than Pittsford

 - Webster/Irondequoit is a sprawl of '50s suburbia

 - Greece is declined and home to more used car dealerships than gas stations; but the Supreme Court said they could pray in their council meetings

 - The 19th Ward is where you go to get randomly shot

 - Avenue D is where you go for drugs, hookers, and to get randomly shot

 - Up for a drink on a Friday night?
-Park Ave is where you go if you're a more trendy/preppy type who spends too much time in the gym or the tanning bed, East & Alexander is where you go if you're into the club scene, South Wedge is more for hipster types, and Monroe Ave is where you'll find your favorite seedy, skanky dive bar.
+Park Avenue is where you go if you're a more trendy/preppy type who spends too much time in the gym or the tanning bed, East & Alexander is where you go if you're into the club scene, South Wedge is more for hipster types, and Monroe Avenue is where you'll find your favorite seedy, skanky dive bar.